 - One-on-one care in a hospital or nursing home situation

 - Grooming and personal hygiene

 - Pet care

-Private pay services can be paid by any person, company trust officer, or family member that is not otherwise covered by private insurance, workers’ compensation, etc.
+Private Duty Care services can be paid by any person, company trust officer, or family member that is not otherwise covered by private insurance, workers’ compensation, etc.

 The journey to launch your new beginning has never been easier!